 Quercetin is also a good option for asthmatic dogs or dogs with respiratory issues.

-Quercetin not only slows down the release of histamines, but leukotrienes as well.
+Quercetin not only slows down the release of histamines, but leukotrienes as well (3).

 Free radicals are created when cells metabolize and even during exercise.
-They’re also created by toxins in our environment …
+Toxins in our environment like pesticides and pollution also trigger free radicals.

-If the free radicals take over, this can cause oxidative stress.
+If the free radicals aren’t controlled, this can cause oxidative stress.
 Fatty tissue, DNA and proteins are damaged.
 And this damage can lead to …

 - Premature aging